kallaway/100-days-of-code/log.md

 - [x] Changed font-size for span

 **Thoughts**:
-Margins and padding were a little tricky but, overall, I enjoy working with CSS.
+Margins and padding was a little tricky but, overall, I enjoy working with CSS.